Yellow Turban Rebellion: In Romance of the Three Kingdoms

 Though not a fictional character, Liao Hua was presented in the novel as having been a Yellow Turban rebel in his earlier days, which is historically unlikely, given his date of death and predicted lifespan.

 In popular culture

 The rebellion appears as an early stage in each iteration of Koei's Dynasty Warriors video game franchise, remaining largely unchanged throughout the series.
+In Team Ninja's historical fantasy Action RPG Wo Long: Fallen Dynasty, the unnamed player character fights against the rebellion in the first four levels of the game.
 He Yi, Gong Du, and Huang Shao lead playable factions in the Yellow Turban DLC of the turn-based strategy video game Total War: Three Kingdoms, while the Mandate of Heaven DLC features Zhang Jue, Zhang Bao, and Zhang Liang.